GoSecure/hack400tool/README.md

-# hack400tool - security handling tools for IBM Power Systems (formerly known as AS/400)
+# hack400tool - security handling tools for IBM i (formerly known as IBM Power Systems formerly known as AS/400)
 # Copyright (C) 2010-2017  Bart Kulach

 "hack400tool" is free software: you can redistribute it and/or modify